PsychicNoodles/old-PsychicNoodles.github.io/index.md

 Hello, I'm Mattori.
 I also go by [PsychicNoodles](http://github.com/PsychicNoodles).

 Welcome to my website.
-I mainly post about my accomplishments and thoughts about programming or languages, and sometimes I share projects I've worked on.
-Perhaps one day there will be even more fun stuff.
+I mainly post about my accomplishments and thoughts about programming or human languages, and sometimes I share projects I've worked on.

-I am a second year undergraduate student at [Grinnell College](http://www.grinnell.edu/), where I (intend to) major in Computer Science and (intend to ) minor in East Asian Studies.
+I am a third year undergraduate student at [Grinnell College](http://www.grinnell.edu/), where I major in Computer Science and (intend to) concentrate/minor in East Asian Studies.
+For the Fall semester I am studying abroad through [IES](https://www.iesabroad.org/) at [Nanzan University](http://www.nanzan-u.ac.jp/) in Nagoya, Japan.

 In terms of CS, I am in [AppDev](http://appdev.grinnell.edu/) as a senior Android developer and Android Education lead in training.
-I also tutor CS students in the evenings.
 My primary CS interests are software development, intersections between CS and language, and other topics as they seem cool to me.

-In terms of East Asian Studies, I am formally studying Japanese at a second-year level, learned Korean from student teachers for a semester, and studied Chinese formally throughout high school and for a semester at Grinnell.
+In terms of East Asian Studies, I am formally studying Japanese through study abroad, learned Korean from student teachers for a semester, and studied Chinese formally throughout high school and for a semester at Grinnell.

 If you would like to contact me directly, please email me at